roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Shayleen Ch.
-01 ****** byJust_Plain_Bob© I was waiting to board an airplane that would take me from Atlanta to home.
+I was waiting to board an airplane that would take me from Atlanta to home.
 I'd been sitting and people watching when she came into the boarding area and took a seat.
 I recognized her right away even though it had been twelve years since I'd last seen her.

  Shayleen Murphy had been my fantasy girl from the time I'd first laid eyes on her the first day of class at the start of the eighth grade.
 As she sat and fiddled with her cell phone I watched her.
 In fact I could not take my eyes off of her.
 She noticed and after maybe five minutes she got up and came over to me.